Interest income and expenses

 Note

-Net interest income (quarterly values) represents the difference between the interest income that banks earn on their assets and the interest expense that banks pay on their liabilities.
+Net interest income (quarterly figures) represents the difference between the interest income banks earn on their assets and the interest expense they pay on their liabilities.

-The data include data for banks and branches of foreign banks providing services in the Czech Republic and data for branches of banks operating abroad.
+The data also include figures for banks and branches of foreign banks operating in the Czech Republic, as well as figures for branches of banks operating abroad.

 For download: